 Emily is a first year in the College of Arts and Sciences at the Univeristy of Virginia planning to major in Global Public Health with a double minor in history and Spanish.
 She is particularly interested in how bioethics intersect with race and gender identity in today’s changing medical world and society.
 Besides writing for the journal, Emily spends her time with the Cavalier Marching Band as a member of the color guard and is a part of GlobeMed at UVA, which is a club that aims to strengthen the movement for global health equity and to improve the health of people living in poverty around the world.
 Additionally, Emily also is involved in Women in Medicine Initiatives and serves on the First Year Council.

-Katharine is a third year in the College of Arts and Sciences studying biology and bioethics.
+Katharine is a fourth year in the College of Arts and Sciences studying biology and bioethics.
 She is particularly interested in human-centered design through multidisciplinary participation in solving logistical as well as ethical issues in patient care.
 Katharine currently works on surgical innovations in the Coulter Biomedical Engineering Lab in collaboration with UVA physicians.
 She also serves as the president of Health UnBound, a student group interested in promoting medical entrepreneurship and innovation at the University of Virginia to increase holistic care.

 Morgan is a fourth year in the College of Arts and Sciences pursuing a B.Sc. in Chemistry with Specialization in Biochemistry and a minor in Bioethics.
 She is interested in how medical research discoveries together with novel social issues influence public policy, transform the landscape of healthcare, and spark critical ethical discussions around the world.
 Morgan is currently a member of Landers Lab in the Chemistry Department at the University of Virginia; she studies the detection of infectious pathogens using microfluidic technology with the aim of developing an innovative tool for clinical diagnostics.
 Outside of research, Morgan is a TA for Organic Chemistry Lab, serves on the executive board for the National Society of Collegiate Scholars at the University of Virginia, and spends time volunteering with Habitat for Humanity of Greater Charlottesville and other branches near home in the Shenandoah Valley.